Lucinda has taught business and information technology courses, has a PhD in Education, and a master’s degree in business education.

 The company now knows it has $50,000 to distribute to its shareholders.
 We want to calculate for common stock shareholders, so the company will have to subtract, from that $50,000, the amount it owes preferred shareholders (remember, preferred shareholders get paid first).
 It then divides the new total by the number of common stock shares that have been issued:

-Shareholders Equity - preferred stock payments / # of shares issued
+Shareholders Equity - preferred stock payments / # of shares outstanding

 This is the calculation for our fictional company: